Skip to main content

 I have served as a councillor for the Village of Barons.

 That experience taught me that council work is not just about having an opinion.
-It means reading the package, understanding the limits of the role, asking questions in the right place, and thinking beyond the vote in front of you.
+It means understanding the role, weighing trade-offs, asking questions in the right place, and thinking beyond the vote in front of you.

 Professional work